ryEllison/expoFitter/README.md

   phase of the exponential curve, respectively.

-- **Interactive Visualization and Model Parameter Adjustment**: Provides a fully interactive interface for data visualization and model fitting, enabling users to dynamically adjust model parameters through sliders and observe the resultant model solution both quantitatively and visually.
+- **Interactive Visualization and Model Parameter Adjustment**: Provides an interactive interface for data visualization and model fitting, enabling users to dynamically adjust model parameters through sliders and observe the resultant model solution both quantitatively and visually.

 # Installation